In this blog post, we’ll look at practical public key certificate management in HashiCorp Vault using dynamic secrets rotation.

 Review the certificate files under the examples/

 directory.
-It has three files: one for the certificate, CA, and private key.
+It has four files: one for the certificate, CA, private key, and aggregated file for all certificate information.

 Vault Agent renews the certificate at half the lease duration of the original.
 For example, if the certificate role has a maximum lease of 72 hours, Vault Agent generates a new certificate every 36 hours.